-- The sender, recipient, and subject of each message is displayed in the search results, along with the mail flow direction and attachments (specified below).
+- The sender, recipient, and subject of each message are displayed in the search results, along with the mail flow direction and attachments (specified below).
 The total size of the message and sent date of the email are also displayed.

 - The View menu allows you to sort the search results by date, relevance, address, or subject.

-- Click on a message to view it's content and metadata:
+- Click on a message to view its content and metadata: